 by Peter Gibbs

-Chris Donahue and his fifteen year old son, Justin move to Riverview to make a life fishing the Henrys Fork and building fly rods for a living.
-Justin meets Dodger Clancy the school bus and takes him home.
+Chris Donahue and his fifteen-year-old son, Justin, move to Riverview to make a living fishing the Henry's Fork and building fly rods.
+Justin meets Dodger Clancy on the school bus and takes him home.
 A smart, thoughtful boy, Chris promises to teach him to fish and to build rods.

 Guiding Anton Chalmers and his insurance investigator wife, Shirl, Justin is badly traumatized when Sheriff Sam’s body floats down the river into him.
 Anton and Shirl take up the investigation and soon narrow their suspects down to Dutch and Eric.
 When Dutch goes missing, they suspect blackmail and murder.
 Breaking into Eric’s walk-in freezer, they find Dutch’s body hanging from a meat hook and bags of drugs on the floor.
 Justin and Dodger are on a fishing trip with Eric.
 Fearing they’re are in for a similar fate, Chris, Anton, and Shirl embark on a desperate chase to save them.